MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Remove-Item.md

 ### -Include

-Specifies items to delete.
+Specifies, as a string array, an item or items that this cmdlet includes in the operation.
 The value of this parameter qualifies the **Path** parameter.
-Enter a path element or pattern, such as "*.txt".
+Enter a path element or pattern, such as `"*.txt"`.

 Wildcard characters are permitted.

+The **Include** parameter is effective only when the command includes the contents of an item, such as `C:\Windows\*`, where the wildcard character specifies the contents of the `C:\Windows` directory.

 ```yaml
 Type: String[]